frankiearzu/DSMTools/DSM Forward Programming/Black_White_128x64/readme.md

 Will continue working on creating a separate program to setup the plane, but will take some time.
 Splitting the functionaluty into multiple tools is the only way to deal with the limited memory.

+If the very first time it does not run due to memory, restart the radio and try again.. the very first time is doing compile+run that takes more memory.

 IF YOU SEE MENU OPTIONS WHO STARTS WITH `DONT USE:` please don't select that option since is not going to work.